finalLy134/fl-dispatch/README.md

 ## FAQ

-### How can I change the default keybind?
+### 1. How can I change the default keybinds?
 Head to **`config.lua`** and under `Config.ToggleKey` change it to the key you desire.

-Also, you can change it on the client-side (only for you) inside the Game Settings.
+Also, you can change it on the client-side (only for you) in the Game Settings.

-### How can I add another job?
+### 2. How can I add another job?
 This is a frequently asked question, and the answer is simple.
 For this example, we'll add job support for `beanmachine`.

 #### 1. Head to `config.lua`